openpnp/openpnp/Z-Probing.md

 Z probing allows you to capture a Z coordinate, along with the normal X,Y, and Rotation, when using the capture coordinates with camera function.
 A Z probe is configured by adding an Actuator that can read a numeric value.
 Some examples of Z probe hardware are laser displacement sensors, nozzle switches, or deployable sensors.

+Not to be confused with the [[Contact Probing Nozzle]], which is a completely separate concept, integrated into the individual nozzles.

 To use Z probing:

 1. Create a new Actuator to read the probe.